 Fort Ingwenya and Cemetery

-- The fort may not have been typical as the dry-stone walls appear to enclose a larger area than most rebellion forts.
+The fort may not have been typical of most forts as the dry-stone walls appear to enclose a larger area than most.
 It was usual to have outside, but under cover of the fort, a double line of pole and dhaka huts which would house the garrison of probably about 25 men.
-Wagons, mess huts, telegraphist and hospital were usually outside the fort as it was never expected that the forts themselves would ever have to resist prolonged attack as the battles of Shangani River and Bembezi had shown the Matabele the futility of trying to attack laagers protected by Maxim guns.
+Wagons, mess huts, telegraphist and hospital were usually also outside the fort as it was never expected that the forts themselves would ever have to resist prolonged attack as the Battles of Shangani River and Bembezi had shown the Matabele the futility of trying to attack laagers protected by Maxim guns.

-- A fort represented a show of force, a stronghold only occupied as a last resort.
-Collapsed dry-stone walling outside the Ingwenya fort may have been cattle kraals for keeping cattle confiscated from the Ndebele.
+A fort represented a show of force, a stronghold only occupied as a last resort.
+Collapsed dry-stone walling outside the Ingwenya fort may have been cattle kraals for keeping cattle confiscated from the Ndebele, or horse stabling.

-The old Hunters Road sweeps around the west side of the hill on which Fort Ingwenya is sited and then goes due south to cross the old Ingwenya River Bridge.
-The cemetery is 240 metres down the old track which was the original Hunters Road and about 100 metres west.
-The cemetery has the remains of seven civilians killed in the district at the outbreak of the Rebellion.
+The old Hunter’s Road sweeps around the west side of the hill on which Fort Ingwenya is sited and then goes due south to cross the old Ingwenya River Bridge.
+The cemetery is 100 metres west of the old Hunters Road and 420 metres northwest of Fort Ingwenya.
+The cemetery has the remains of six civilians killed in the district at the outbreak of the Matabele Rebellion or First Umvukela.
 Harbord’s Store foundations are visible west of the present day Matobo Road.

-To return to the A5 return to the modern road and continue on 300 metres to the intersection with the Matobo Road and turn left shortly after crossing the Ingwenya River bridge and continue on the Matobo Road which is mostly narrow tar in good condition for 42.6 KM before reaching Gweru.
+To return to the A5 continue on 300 metres to the intersection with the Matobo Road and turn left shortly before crossing the Ingwenya River.
+Continue down the Matobo Road whioch is mostly narrow tar in reasonable condition for 42.6 KM before reaching Gweru.

 GPS reference for Fort: 19⁰10′51.23″S 29⁰36′04.77″E